 Modern Dads Podcast by City Dads Group

 The Modern Dads Podcast helps the world keep up with the ever-evolving definition of a “good father.”
-We regularly appear on annual best parenting podcast lists.
+Mental Floss, Good Housekeeping and The Washington Post are just a few of the publications that have put us on their must-listen-to parenting podcast lists.

 Each parenting podcast episode discusses issues today’s fathers face navigating work, parenthood, relationships and play.
 We share stories of dads who are active and engaged in the decisions, the drudgery, and the pains and the joys of parenthood.
 Our parenting podcast not only brings modern dads into the conversation, but also – regardless of gender – our spouses and partners, friends and colleagues, and leaders in business, entertainment and media.

 The Modern Dads Podcast is produced by City Dads Group and Krosstown Studios with contributions from City Dads Group members nationwide.

 All too often, we see dads in the news threatening their daughters’ boyfriends with various forms of bodily harm.
 Recently, it was former NFL kicker Jay Feely holding a gun by his side as he wished his daughter and her date a good time at prom.
 The Internet blew up with the usual debates about guns, but we saw another issue though– fathers of sons don’t want their children to be treated like predators.

 For this episode, we brought together some of our favorite dads to offer Mr. Feely and other dads of daughters a different perspective.
 Jason Greene, Mike Reynolds, and Chris Bernholdt offer their perspective as dads of daughters, and Whit Honea offers his perspective as a father of sons.